trimstray/nginx-admins-handbook/doc/RULES.md

   > HTTP/2 will make our applications faster, simpler, and more robust.
 The primary goals for HTTP/2 are to reduce latency by enabling full request and response multiplexing, minimise protocol overhead via efficient compression of HTTP header fields, and add support for request prioritisation and server push.

-  > HTTP/2 is backwards-compatible with HTTP/1.1, so it would be possible to ignore it completely and everything will continue to work as before because if the client that does not support HTTP/2 will never ask the server for an HTTP/2 communication upgrade: the communication between them will be fully HTTP1/1.
+  > `http2` directive configures the port to accept HTTP/2 connections.
+This doesn't mean it accepts only HTTP/2 connections.
+HTTP/2 is backwards-compatible with HTTP/1.1, so it would be possible to ignore it completely and everything will continue to work as before because if the client that does not support HTTP/2 will never ask the server for an HTTP/2 communication upgrade: the communication between them will be fully HTTP1/1.

   > Note that HTTP/2 multiplexes many requests within a single TCP connection.
 Typically, a single TCP connection is established to a server when HTTP/2 is in use.

   > You should also enable the `ssl` parameter, required because browsers do not support HTTP/2 without encryption.
 Note that accepting HTTP/2 connections over TLS requires the "Application-Layer Protocol Negotiation" (ALPN) TLS extension support.

-  > `http2` directive configures the port to accept HTTP/2 connections.
-This doesn't mean it accepts only HTTP/2 connections.
-A client that does not support HTTP/2 will never ask the server for an HTTP/2 communication upgrade: the communication between them will be fully HTTP1/1.

   > HTTP/2 has a extremely large [blacklist](https://http2.github.io/http2-spec/#BadCipherSuites) of old and insecure ciphers, so you should avoid them.